rit-construct-makerspace/makerspace-docs/docs/Makerspace Policies.md

 ## Material Policies

-It is the responsibility of the maker to ensure todo
+It is the responsibility of the maker to ensure all materials they are bringing in to the makerspace are compliant with the following requirements.
+At any time, staff may request a Material Safety Data Sheet (MSDS) from a maker, who must immediately provide it.

+### Prohibited Wood

+### Restricted Wood

+### Prohibited Compounds

+## Staff Discretion

+Furthermore, staff can ban any material deemed a hazard to health or safety of persons in the makerspace, or presents a danger to RIT property.

 ## Equipment Use